projetoalfobre/a-mapoteca/_posts/2024-02-09-alternativas.markdown

 Future plans include expanding additional information and sharing the dataset at [A-GeoCat](https://a-geocat.alfobre.com/).

-All suggestions,fixes and additions are welcome.
+All suggestions, fixes and additions are welcome.
 For any questions and/or comments, please use projeto.alfobre@gmail.com

 Photo on top was downloaded from [Pixabay](https://pixabay.com/)